-The time of year with warmer water lasts for 2.8 months, from July 5 to September 30, with an average temperature above 58°F. The day of the year with the warmest water is August 13, with an average temperature of 65°F.
+The time of year with warmer water lasts for 2.8 months, from July 5 to September 30, with an average temperature above 58°F. The month of the year in Charlottetown with the warmest water is August, with an average temperature of 65°F.

-The time of year with cooler water lasts for 5.0 months, from December 8 to May 9, with an average temperature below 37°F. The day of the year with the coolest water is February 22, with an average temperature of 30°F.
+The time of year with cooler water lasts for 5.0 months, from December 8 to May 9, with an average temperature below 37°F. The month of the year in Charlottetown with the coolest water is February, with an average temperature of 30°F.